CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Preliminaries

 \subsection{Average Consensus}

-Each node $v_{j}$ updates and sends its information regarding its input workload $\ell_j$ ($\ell_j$ is the summation of workloads at node $v_{j}$), estimated needed utilization for other tasks $u_{j}$, and capacity $\pi_j^{\max}$ to its out-neighbors (and also receives similar information from its in-neighbors) at discrete times $t(0), t(1), t(2), \ldots$.
+{In a synchronous setting, each node $v_j$ updates and sends its information to its out-neighbors (and also receives similar information from its in-neighbors) at discrete times $t(0), t(1), t(2), \ldots$.
 We index nodes' information states and any other information at time $t(k)$ by $k$.
 We use $x_j[k]\in \mathbb{R}$ to denote the information state of node $v_{j}$ at time $t_k$.
+In our setup,} each node $v_{j}$ updates and sends its information regarding its input workload $\ell_j$ ($\ell_j$ is the summation of workloads at node $v_{j}$), estimated needed utilization for other tasks $u_{j}$, and capacity $\pi_j^{\max}$ to its out-neighbors .

 At each step, node $v_{j}$ updates its information state $x_{j}[k]$ by combining the available information received by its neighbors $x_{i}[k]$ ($v_{i}\in \mathcal{N}^{-}_j$) using a weighted linear combination, i.e.,